dk14/wolfram-mega/docs/README.md

 ## Sybyl attacks resistance

-This, combined with mempool evictions, provides resistance to Sybil-attacks: it is more beneficial for a single real-life identity to accumulate PoW under a single `OracleId` rather than shutter it across **small identities** which would be likely `low pow` **evicted** from pool.
+This, combined with mempool evictions, provides resistance to Sybil-attacks: it is more beneficial for a single coherent physical identity to accumulate PoW under a single `OracleId` rather than shutter it across **small identities** which would be likely `low pow` **evicted** from pool.

 $(megaId((\sum pow_i) > mempoolThreshold)) > \sum smallId_i(pow_i > mempoolThreshold)$